 Zifeng (Lilian) Wu, PhD

-Lilian is a transportation planner and engineer who joined Kittelson with nine years of experience in transportation planning, traffic simulation and operation studies, safety analysis, innovative intersection design, and data-driven decision-making support.
+Lilian is a transportation planner and engineer who joined Kittelson with five years of research experience and four years of consulting work in multimodal transportation planning, traffic simulation and operation studies, safety analysis, innovative intersection design, and data-driven decision-making support.
 Lilian has developed and updated travel demand models using TransCAD and VISUM for multimodal networks of varied sizes.
-Her traffic operations experience includes interchange ramp intersection improvement studies with innovative intersection design—diverging diamond interchange, restricted crossing U-turn intersection, displaced left-turn intersection—using VISSIM, Synchro, and other major software tools.
+Her traffic operations experience includes interchange ramp intersection improvement studies with innovative intersection design – diverging diamond interchange, restricted crossing U-turn intersection, displaced left-turn intersection – using VISSIM, Synchro, and other major software tools.
 She is expert in the application of advanced statistical modeling methods to analyze crash data and evaluate the effectiveness of safety improvement strategies.

 When not in the office, Lilian might be found working out at the gym, translating (from Chinese) and writing papers, watching figure skating, or heading out to visit friends.